 - Taking one piece at a time, inhale the plant’s scent, noting any unpleasant smells.
 If the plant has a strong odor that you find repulsive, it is likely not safe to eat.

 - Rub the plant on the inside of your elbow and monitor for a skin reaction, such as a rash or burning.
 Wait at least 15 minutes before continuing with the test.
 If a reaction occurs, the plant should be deemed unsafe.

 - Take the plant and gently rub it on your lips to see if there is a reaction.
 If you notice any itching or other strange sensations, end the test, as the plant is not safe to eat.

 - You will need to taste the plant next, chewing it up and holding it in your mouth for at least 15 minutes.
 If you note any bitterness or other unpleasant flavors, remove the plant from your mouth and end the test.

 - If the plant tastes fine to you, it is time to swallow it to perform the final step of the universal edibility test.
 If you are still feeling fine after several hours, you can determine that the plant part is edible and completely safe to eat.

 You will need to repeat these steps for every plant part you intend to eat.
 You may find that many plants have parts that are safe and quite tasty along with others that are not edible at all.

 Staying Safe with Smart Wild Food ID Tactics

 No matter what types of food you want to find, you should always make safety a priority.
-Take the time to move through the steps to accurately identify wild food before you eat it.
+Take the time to move through the steps to accurately identify wild food before you eat it or prepare it in your portable camping kitchen.
+Additionally, be sure to carry a bear canister with you, because wild animals may be attracted to the smell of the food you forage.
 Through your efforts, you can stay safe and keep your belly full while on your adventures in the wilderness.
 Your diligence will be well rewarded through all the amazing foods you can often only find growing across the local landscape.